hiteshpakhan/ztm_webdevelopment/J- DOM Manipulation/B- DOM Selectors/README.md

         length: 1
         [[Prototype]]: HTMLCollection

-as you can see getElementsByClassName used to pick the
+as you can see getElementsByClassName used to pick the class by ther declared names here as paragraph tag cointain the class name "second" so it will pick the <p> tag